craigbooker/craigbooker.com/src/pages/blog/make-it-all-go-away.md

 - (C) Give in to fear
 - (D)) None of the above

-If you were to ask me which one I would choose, it would have to be D) None of the above.
+If you were to ask me which one I would choose, it would have to be (D) None of the above.
 I believe I may have thought make it all go away, but this was never really a choice for me.
 When originally faced with the choice, my faith was not in a place where I could pray this kind of prayer.

 People, doctors, friends, family members will most likely be at a loss when it comes to giving you advice in this area.
 Unless they have personally had it out with fear or anxiety, they will largely be unable to understand the battle.
 Most likely you will be able to tell if they get it or not.
 Know this though, as much as they want to help you, they will disappoint you.
 Perhaps the best thing they can do is with love, compassionately admit they do not understand.

-If you are anything like I was, you are left with choice "B) Dig into the fight against fear" or choice "C) Give in to fear."
+If you are anything like I was, you are left with choice (B) Dig into the fight against fear or choice (C) Give in to fear.
 Here is where I would choose option D, "none of the above."
 Many will encourage you to just accept your condition or to acknowledge that chronic fear is a permanent part of your life.
 They do this with great intentions, but they do not truly understand what they are asking you to do.
 They do not understand, that for you fear does not stand still, it only gets worse or gets better.
 There is no in between when it comes to fear.

 So, here we are…I am not about to just “give in” or “accept my condition.”
-This leaves me with the choice to "B) Dig into the fight against fear."
+This leaves me with the choice to (B) Dig into the fight against fear.
 What does it really mean to fight against the fear?

 ![Make It All Go Away](/img/makeItAllGoAwayBlack.jpeg)